Skip to main content

 Students will learn that the Famous baseball player, Jackie Robinson, was the first African American to play baseball in the major leagues!
 Jackie Robinson was known for being brave and strong, having served in the military before his baseball career and breaking the baseball color barrier.

-• toss and catch (4 players)
+• Toss and catch (4 players)

 • 4 square game (2 games can be set up) (4-8 players)

-• blow up baseball (2, 2 pair teams)
+• Blow up baseball (2, 2 pair teams)

 • Keep the ball up!
 (As many players that want to play)